dnjoe96/audio-speed/README.md

 This application ia a terminal application.
 Therefore, in order to run this application, this repository has to be cloned to your local machine.
 ---
-Requirements
+### Requirements
 - ubuntu/redhat
 - python3

 ---

-clone repo
+Clone repo
 ```commandline
 $ git clone git@github.com:dnjoe96/audio-speed.git
 ```

-enter into the repo
+Enter into the repo
 ```commandline
 $ cd audio-speed
 ```

-run the setup script, providing the API auth key from [Assembly AI]('assemblyai.com')
+Run the setup script, providing the API auth key from [Assembly AI]('assemblyai.com')
 ```commandline
 audio-speed$ ./script <auth-key>
 ```